The Boys with the Golden Stars: Greece

 According to the Greek folktale catalogue of Angelopoulou and Brouskou, some Greek variants of type 707 contain the motif of the wonder-children and the rebirth as plants, animals and humans again.
 In one variant from Roccaforte del Greco, in Calabria, the third sister promises to give birth to 100 sons with a golden apple in the hand and a daughter with a golden star.
 They are buried, turn into 101 oranges trees, which are burned down.
 In their ashes, 100 grains of pepper and an aubergine that are eaten by a goat.

 In a tale from Arminou-Néa Pafos, La tisseuse, the mother promises to give birth to 101 children.
 They are buried and on their graves sprout 100 cypresses and one platanus tree.
 Their flowers are eaten by a goat and they return to human form.

 In a variant from Asia Minor, the tale begins with type ATU 510A, "Cinderella".
 The story continues as the princess gives birth to three sons of gold.
 They are buried and become trees.
 The villain orders the trees to be burnt down, but some sparks are eaten by a goat, which gives birth to the three sons anew.
 The Sun and its mother pass by the boys to provide them with clothes and gifts.

 In the tale Ό Ήλιος, ό Αύγερινός καί ή Πούλια (The Sun, the Morning-Star and the Pleiad), the older sister tells her sisters she dreamt she married the king and gave birth to "three beautiful children": Sun, Morning Star and Pleiad.
 The king overhears their conversation and marries the older sister.
 When they are born, "the room shone from their beauty".
 The midwife replaces them for puppies and buries them in the basement of the castle.
 The king calls for his children, and they answer him.
 He decides to erect a new palace, but the midwife takes the children's bones and buries them in the yard.
 Three cypress trees sprout.
 The midwife orders the trees to be felled down.
 Three flowers sprout and the queen sends her pet goat to eat them.
 The goat gets pregnant and the queen wants it killed.
 After her order is carried out, a slave girl washes its entrails in the river and the children reappear in human form.

 Distribution

-Analysing some of the available variants of tale type 707 during his lifetime, Romanian folklorist Lazar Saineanu suggested that the killing of the twin children and their rebirth in a cycle of metamorphoses seemed "typical" to Eastern Europe: in Romenia; Belarus; in Serbia; in the Bukovina region; in Croatia; Bosnia, Moldavia, Bulgaria, Poland, Ukraine, Czech Republic, Slovakia, and among the Transylvanian Saxons.
+Analysing some of the available variants of tale type 707 during his lifetime, Romanian folklorist Lazar Saineanu suggested that the killing of the twin children and their rebirth in a cycle of metamorphoses seemed "typical" to Eastern Europe: in Romania; Belarus; in Serbia; in the Bukovina region; in Croatia; Bosnia, Moldavia, Bulgaria, Poland, Ukraine, Czech Republic, Slovakia, and among the Transylvanian Saxons.